 - Fresh basil and spinach give the dressing its signature vibrant green color and herby depth

-The key to nailing this salad is chopping the cabbage into tiny confetti-sized pieces.
-This isn't a chunky salad — you want every single piece small enough to scoop onto a chip.
-The finer you chop, the more dressing coats each bite, and that's exactly what you want here.
+Here's the thing that makes or breaks it — you've got to chop that cabbage into tiny, confetti-sized pieces.
+This is not a chunky salad situation.
+Every single piece needs to be small enough to scoop right onto a chip.
+The finer the chop, the more dressing clings to each bite, and honestly that's the whole point.

-The homemade green goddess dressing is the real star.
-Fresh basil, spinach, garlic, shallot, lemon juice, and cashews all go into the blender and come out as this incredibly bright, creamy green sauce.
-It's tangy from the lemon and rice vinegar, savory from the parmesan and garlic, and just the right amount of rich from the olive oil and cashews.
+Now the dressing.
+This is where the magic happens.
+Fresh basil, spinach, garlic, shallot, lemon juice, and cashews all hit the blender and come out as this ridiculously bright, creamy green sauce.
+Tangy from the lemon and rice vinegar, savory from the parmesan and garlic, perfectly rich from the olive oil and cashews.
+Karen called it "liquid gold" which — yes.
+Accurate.

-Pour that gorgeous green dressing over the chopped vegetables, toss it all together, and you've got yourself the most addictive salad — or appetizer — you'll make all summer.
-Grab some tortilla chips and start scooping.
-Trust me on the chip thing.
+Pour that gorgeous dressing over everything, toss it all together, and you have the most addictive salad — or appetizer, honestly — you'll make all summer long.
+Grab a bag of tortilla chips and just start scooping.
+The chip thing sounds weird but it completely changed this dish for me.

-Whether you serve this as a side dish at dinner or pile it on a platter surrounded by chips for your next gathering, it disappears fast.
-The crunch of the cabbage, the cool cucumber, the creamy herby dressing — every bite just works.
+Serve it as a side at dinner or pile it high on a platter ringed with chips for your next family gathering — either way, it disappears fast.
+That crunch from the cabbage, the cool cucumber, the creamy herby dressing coating everything.
+Every single bite just works.
+Grab your blender.

 How It Comes Together